Man sitting at work desk

 • These contributions will be a percentage of your fortnightly super salary, and may be pro-rated if you are a part-time employee.

-• Whichever rate you nominate will affect both your member contributions and your ABM accrual (see How it works).
+• Whichever rate you nominate will affect both your member contributions and your accrual (see How it works).

-• Your employer contributes 2-3% of your super salary each fortnight you are employed by that designated employer into your PSS account (known as productivity contributions).
+• Your employer contributes 2-3% of your super salary each fortnight you are employed by that designated employer into your account (known as productivity contributions).

 Member and employer contributions